 Note from Tony: Only basic details of each ramble with published here, with more information about each ramble being emailed to members.
 Also if you have not been recieving emails from me can you make sure I have your correct email address.
 Many thanks.

-4th Fountains Abbey [Leaders: A: Sylvia Fishwick, B: Irene Walton, C: Jane Brooks] The majestic Fountain’s Abbey is always busy with visitors, but you can ramble away from the crowds and still enjoy the Abbey ruins and adjoining parkland.
+4th Fountains Abbey [Leaders: A: Sylvia Fishwick, B: Jill Turnbull, C: Jane Brooks] The majestic Fountain’s Abbey is always busy with visitors, but you can ramble away from the crowds and still enjoy the Abbey ruins and adjoining parkland.
 The Cistercian abbey was founded by disenchanted Benedictine monks from St Mary’s Abbey, York, in the 14th Century and it became one of the wealthiest Abbeys in the country.
 There is much to see and enjoy as well as good rambling.
 Don’t forget your National Trust card.

 15th Wetherby/Boston Spa [Leaders: A: Marion Hall, B: Jill Turnbull, C: Mareen Smith]